Preparing your powers of attorney

 A power of attorney is a helpful and powerful legal document: it lets you choose a trusted person or organisation to make important decisions for you.

 In Victoria, you can use an enduring power of attorney to permit your attorney to make personal and lifestyle decisions for you, as well as financial and property decisions.
-You may also appoint someone to make medical treatment decisions under an enduring power of attorney (medical treatment).

 There is also the option to appoint someone to support you to make your own decisions, and to help you give effect to them, under an appointment of supportive attorney.